Black Day (South Korea): Celebration

 Many people take Black Day as an opportunity to celebrate with friends and family.
 The term celebrating is used loosely.
 Some people celebrate Black Day with their friends to embrace the fact that they are single, since there is less societal pressure to be in a relationship in Korea today.
 Other people who celebrate Black Day indulge in comfort food.

-The most commonly eaten food on Black Day is jjajangmyeon, a popular black bean noodle dish in Korea.
-People eat jjajangmyeon on Black Day because it is a simple, yet delicious dish that one can get at a cheap price.
-The people who celebrate eat at Chinese-styled restaurants.
-Though not black, danmuji, tangsuyuk, and kimchi are popular side dishes that are enjoyed with jjajangmyeon.
-Those who want to celebrate by themselves order take-out from these restaurants.
+The most commonly eaten food on Black Day is jajangmyeon, a popular black bean noodle dish in Korea.
+People eat jajangmyeon on Black Day because it is a simple, yet delicious dish that one can get at a cheap price.
+The dish is available at Chinese-style restaurants.

-People who use this as an opportunity to promote music, food, clothes, competitions, and matchmaking services.
+People use this as an opportunity to promote music, food, clothes, competitions, and matchmaking services.
 Many restaurants and companies use Black Day to promote discounts on their items.
 Restaurants expect their sales to be double, or even triple, the amount they usually make.
 Black coffee and jjajangmyeon are two popular food options that sell out very quick on this day.